I am honestly a little torn right now.

 The Apostle Paul encouraged prophecy but also sober reflection and testing of what said.

-I tried to apply that to this strange moment.
+I tried to apply that to this strange series of moments.

 I think in part they recognised that I had giftings that could have benefit to their Church.

-They prophecied based on what they saw and what they hoped they saw.
+They prophesied based on what they saw and what they hoped they saw.

 Their “humaness” got mixed with their revelation.